-Reference Note 47 Related Party Disclosures - Commentary continued Compensation of Key Management Personnel AASB 124.9 benefits to which AASB 2 Share-based Payment applies.
+Reference rence Note 47 Related Party Disclosures - Commentary continued Compensation of Key Management P ersonnel AASB 124.9 Compensation includes all employee benefits (as defined in AASB 119 Employee Benefits) including employee benefits to which AASB 2 Share-based Payment applies.
 Employee benefits are all forms of consideration paid payable or provided by the entity, or on behalf of the entity, in exchange for services rendered to the entity.
-I also includes such consideration paid on behalf of a parent of the entity in respect of the entity.
-Compensation includes: AASB124.9 paid sick leave, profit-sharing and bonu n as wages, salaries and social security contributions, paid annual leave and uses (if payable within twelve months of the end of the period) and non- re, housing, cars and free or subsidised goods or services) for current (b) post-employment benefits such as post-employment medical care; pensions, other retirement benefits, post-employment life insurance and (c) other long-term employee benefits, including long-service leave or sabbatical leave, jubilee or other long- service benefits, long-term disability benefits and, if they are not payable wholly within twelve months after the end of the reporting period, profit-sharing, bonuses and deferred compensation; (d) termination benefits; and (e) share-based payments.
-As a guide the following expenses are t employee was a KMP: to be included for the year or for that part of the year during which the Short-term employee benefits Salaries and wages, overtime, allowances, penalties Annual, personal and maternity leave, leave loading Other employee benefits (including motor vehicle lease payments, and non-monetary benefits) Remuneration paid to KMP who are contractors through external service providers Post employment benefits Contribution to superannuation and productivity benefit Other long-term benefits Increase in long service leave provision Termination benefits Termination payouts including redundancy payments Board member fees For Territory Authorities Reimbursement of business related expenses (such as, travel to attend a business meeting) is not compensation for the purpose of related party disclosures.
-However, a benefit provided to a KMP that is personal in nature is considered to be compensation.
-Any monetary or non-monetary benefits, for instance, the provision of a car or car park, (together with any FBT) provided by the 'Example Agency' to a KMP will also need to be included here. ed regardless of the materiality of the amount to the financial statements ed parties need to be disclosed only if they are material to the financial Shared Services Finance will be providing reports for compensation to KMP for agencies whose payroll is managed by them.
-These agencies still also need to consider any compensation to its KMP that may have been processed through the Accounts Payable module.
+It also includes such consideration paid on behalf of a parent of the entity in respect of the entity.
+Compensation includes: AASB124.9 paid sick leave, profit-sharing and bon h as wages, salaries and social security contributions, paid annual leave and cuses (if payable within twelve months of the end of the period) and non- are, housing, cars and free or subsidised goods or services) for current (b) post-employment benefits such as post-employment medical care; pensions, other retirement benefits, post-employment life insurance and service benefits, long-term disability b s, including long-service leave or sabbatical leave, jubilee or other long- penefits and, if they are not payable wholly within twelve months after the aring, bonuses and deferred compensation; (d) termination benefits; and (e) share-based payments.
+As a guide the following expenses are employee was a KMP: to be included for the year or for that part of the year during which the Short-term employee benefits Salaries and wages, overtime, allowances, penalties Annual, personal and maternity leave, leave loading Other employee benefits (including motor vehicle lease payments, and non-monetary benefits) Remuneration paid to KMP who are contractors through external service providers Post employment benefits Contribution to superannuation and productivity benefit Other long-term benefits Increase in long service leave provision Termination benefits Termination payouts including redundancy payments Board member fees For Territory Authorities openses (such as, travel to attend a business meeting) is not compensation sures.
+However, a benefit provided to a KMP that is personal in nature is Any monetary or non-monetary benefits, for instance, the provision of a car or car park, (together with any FBT) provided by the 'Example Agency' to a KMP will also need to be included here. sed regardless of the materiality of the amount to the financial statements. ted parties need to be disclosed only if they are material to the financial • ing reports for compensation to KMP for agencies whose payroll is II also need to consider any compensation to its KMP that may have been ble module.